 Are outside trips and activities planned regularly?

-Are meals provided at the facility, and what are the meal plan options?
+Are meals provided at the facility, and what are the meal plan choices?

 Does a licensed dietitian approve all menus?